hivejs/docs/setup/installation.md

 hive-init(1) will ask you which ones you want to install.

+## Install an auth provider
+Currently there are two auth providers:

+* `hive-auth-github`
+* `hive-auth-guest`

+Both implement allow-all authorization.
+Which means you don't want to use them in production (which you shouldn't use hive for anyway).
+That being sad, especially hive-auth-guest works splendidly for testing.
+You can install it by running `npm i hive-auth-guest` in your instance directory.

 ## Fix babel
 Currently a lot ofmodules used by hive on the client-side depend on an outdated version of babel, but work with the latest if you remove their `.babelrc` files.